godfat/rest-core/README.md

   other custom _middleware_.

 * `env[RestCore::LOG]` is an array which contains logging events.
-Events could be any objects, it's handled by `RestCore::RestCore::CommonLogger` or any other custom _middleware_.
+Events could be any objects, it's handled by `RestCore::CommonLogger` or any other custom _middleware_.

 ## LICENSE: